What to Do in a Fire

 Smoke naturally rises, so if there is smoke while you're using your escape route, staying low means you can crawl under most of it.
 You can drop to the floor and crawl on your hands and knees below the smoke.

-Exiting through a door that leads outside should be your first choice as an escape route, but also ask your parents about windows and if they would be possible escape routes.
+Getting out through a door that leads outside should be your first choice as an escape route.
+But also ask your parents about windows and if they would be possible ways to get out.
 Even windows on a higher floor could be safe escape routes if you had help, like from a firefighter or another adult.

 Ask your parents to teach you how to unlock the windows, open them, and remove the screen, if needed.
 Make sure you only do this in an emergency!
 Lots of kids are injured because they fall out of windows.